The responsibilities of your County Commission

 The Board approves the County’s operating and capital budgets and the County’s Capital Improvement Program, which is a schedule of all County infrastructure projects.
 They may take action on any programs to improve the County and the welfare of its residents.

-The County Commission also serves as the Port Authority, Civic Center Authority and the Community Redevelopment Agency Board.
+The County Commission also serves as the Port Authority.
 They also serve on local, regional and state boards.
 The Commission appoints the County Administrator, County Attorney and numerous advisory and regulatory board members.
 County Commissioners are directed to perform legislative functions of government by developing policy for the management of Manatee County.

 In summary, the Board legislates policy to protect the health, welfare, safety and quality of life of Manatee County residents.
 They disseminate information to the public through ordinances and resolutions.